 If the trace source is an input channel, turn the Horizontal Adjust knob to set the Time/division (S) of the oscilloscope acquisition system.
 The value is shown on the Timebase descriptor box.
 When using this control, the oscilloscope allocates memory as needed to maintain the highest sample rate possible for the timebase setting.
-If the trace source is a zoom, memory or math function, turn the knob to change the horizontal scale of the trace, effectively "zooming" in or out.
+If the active trace is a math, zoom or memory, use this knob to change the Horizontal Scale, effectively "zooming" in or out.
 The value is shown on the corresponding descriptor box.
-Push the knob to adjust scale in variable (single) increments; push it again to return to 1, 2, 5, 10-step increments.
+Push the knob to adjust scale in fine increments; push it again to return to stepped increments.